Duality between Ahlfors-Liouville and Khas'minskii properties for nonlinear equations: Introduction

 \begin{definition} Let $(X, \metric)$ be a Riemannian manifold.
 We say that $X$ satisfies the \emph{strong Hessian (respectively, Laplacian) maximum principle} if, for each $u \in C^2(X)$ bounded from above, there exists a sequence $\{x_k\} \subset X$ with the following properties:

 \end{definition} Here, the word ``strong" refers to the presence of the gradient condition $|\nabla u(x_k)|< k^{-1}$.
 Note that the first two in \eqref{strong_HessianLaplacian} hold, for suitable $\{x_k\}$, on each complete manifolds in view of Ekeland principle.
-However, differently from Ekeland's one, the Hessian and Laplacian principles depend in a subtle way on the geometry of a complete $X$\footnote{For example, by \cite{omori, yau} the Hessian (respectively, Laplacian) principle holds when the sectional (resp.
-Ricci) curvature is bounded from below by some constant, and fails if the sectional curvature of $X$ is negative and its modulus grows faster than $r(x)^{2+\eps}$ as $r(x) \ra +\infty$.
-Optimal thresholds on the curvatures of $X$ for their validity can be found in \cite{chenxin, rattorigolisetti, prsmemoirs}.}.
+However, differently from Ekeland's one, the Hessian and Laplacian principles depend in a subtle way on the geometry of a complete $X$, cf. \cite{omori, yau, chenxin, rattorigolisetti}.
 A systematic study has been undertaken in \cite{prsmemoirs} and \cite{aliasmastroliarigoli}, where the authors described a general function-theoretic criterion (\cite[Thm.
 2.4]{aliasmastroliarigoli}, see also \cite{borbely, bessalimapessoa}): the strong Laplacian maximum principle holds provided that $X$ supports a function $w$ with the following properties:

-for some $0<G \in C(\R^+)$ satisfying
+for some $G$ satisfying

-For the Hessian principle, the last condition in \eqref{strongKhasminskii} has to be replaced by $\nabla \di w \le G(w) \metric$.
-The criterion is effective, since the function \eqref{strongKhasminskii} can be explicitly found in a number of geometrically relevant applications, see \cite{prsmemoirs, aliasmastroliarigoli}: for instance, letting $r(x)$ denote the distance from a fixed origin $o$, when $X$ is complete \eqref{strongKhasminskii} holds if
+For the Hessian principle, the last condition in \eqref{strongKhasminskii} has to be replaced by $\nabla^2 w \le G(w) \metric$.
+The criterion is effective, since the function in \eqref{strongKhasminskii} can be explicitly found in a number of geometrically relevant applications, see \cite{prsmemoirs, aliasmastroliarigoli}: for instance, letting $\varrho(x)$ denote the distance from a fixed origin $o$, when $X$ is complete \eqref{strongKhasminskii} holds if the Ricci curvature satisfies

+However, $w$ might be independent of the curvatures of $X$, and actually there are cases when \eqref{strongKhasminskii} is met but the sectional curvature of $X$ goes very fast to $-\infty$ along some sequence \cite[p.
+13]{prsmemoirs}.
+For the Hessian principle, \eqref{condi_ricciPRS} has to be replaced by an analogous decay for all of the sectional curvatures of $X$: